hashicorp/packer/website/source/docs/builders/oracle-oci.html.md

 configuration.
 While this can be used to set metadata["user_data"] the explicit "user_data" and "user_data_file" values will have precedence.
 An instance's metadata can be obtained from at http://169.254.169.254 on the launched instance.

- - `user_data` (string) - user_data to be used by cloud
+ - `user_data` (string) - User data to be used by cloud-init.
-   init.
 See [the Oracle docs](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/LaunchInstanceDetails) for more details.
 Generally speaking, it is easier to use the `user_data_file`, but you can use this option to put either the plaintext data or the base64 encoded data directly into your Packer config.

- - `user_data_file` (string) - Path to a file to be used as user_data by cloud init.
+ - `user_data_file` (string) - Path to a file to be used as user data by cloud-init.
 See [the Oracle docs](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/LaunchInstanceDetails) for more details.
 Example:
    `"user_data_file": "./boot_config/myscript.sh"`

  - `tags` (map of strings) - Add one or more freeform tags to the resulting custom image.
 See [the Oracle docs](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/taggingoverview.htm) for more details.
 Example: